Revak007/Udacity-AI-in-Python-Part-1/README.md

 # Udacity-AI-programming-in-Python
 This is the final image classifier project for the AI in Python nanodegree The code is written in Python 3.7, and to get Python and Jupyter notebook, you can install Anaconda (free package manager).
 The program uses Numpy, Pytorch, Matplotlib, PIL, json, and Pandas packages.
-This repo contains the first part of the project, which is developing code for an image classifier built with Pytorch.
+This repository contains the first part of the project, which is developing code for an image classifier built with Pytorch.
 We will be using a pretrained model and altering it's classifier.
-Another repo contains part 2 of the project, which converts everything to a command line application.
+Another repository contains part 2 of the project, which converts everything to a command line application.

 ## INSTALLATION
 -	First, to install Anaconda, go to the following website, choose your operating system type, and follow instructions: